jiasong18/Ant-Media-Server-Wiki/DB-Based-Clustering-(available-for-v1.5.1-and-later)-and-Autoscaling.md

 `sudo ./change_server_mode.sh cluster <MONGO_SERVER_IP>`

+* **Additionally**, Do not forget to open 5000 TCP port for all nodes in order to nodes found each other
 ***

 _**Note:** run the command to exit from cluster mode and restart Ant Media Server in standalone mode._